 Our growth strategy continues to be anchored by our capital allocation priorities: first, organic growth of our core businesses by growing with new state procurement opportunities, retaining existing contracts, increasing market share in current service areas and pursuing carve-in opportunities; second, inorganic growth through accretive acquisitions; third, programmatically returning excess capital to shareholders, for example, in the form of targeted share repurchase programs; and fourth, strong MCR and general and administrative ("G&A") management to drive attractive and sustainable margins.
 We are a pure-play government managed care business with synergistic segments and are committed to our core business.

 Key Developments

-Presented below are key recent developments and accomplishments relating to progress on our growth strategy:
+We are pleased with the continued success of our profitable growth strategy.
+Presented below are key recent developments and accomplishments relating to progress on our strategy: